playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ### The Setup

 Okay, so templates are really cool.
 But there are often times where you'd want to grab a reference to a template you'd defined in your template.
-Say you wanted to pass a template to another part of the component tree?
-Say you wanted to pass template `C` to component  `B` in the following component tree, say to reuse an template you're passing as the `else` to an `ngIf` that you don't want to move:
+Say you wanted to pass a template to another part of the view hierarchy tree (which is the more correct term for "DOM tree" since a lot of templates might not be rendered on screen but are still handled by Angular)?
+Say you wanted to pass template `C` to component  `B` in the following view tree, say to reuse an template you're passing as the `else` to an `ngIf` that you don't want to move:

 ```
      +--->A---+->D